codeBelt/generate-template-files/README.md

 ## Usage

-Create a `generate.js` file and add in the example below.
-Then you can do `node generate.js` or add a script task in your package.json file.
+Check out the `examples` folder or create a file called `generate.js`.
+The file can be named anything you want.
+In that file add in the example code below.
+Then you can do `node generate.js`.

 ```js
 const generateTemplateFiles = require('generate-template-files');